fladhak/creative-summ-data/booksum/README.md

 ## Chapterized Project Gutenberg Data
 The chapterized book text from Gutenberg, for the books used in this shared task, can be downloaded here:
 https://storage.cloud.google.com/creative-summ-booksum/all_chapterized_books.zip
-NOTE: this is a subset of the original BookSum dataset.
+NOTE: this ZIP combines a subset of the BookSum dataset, and a subset of the NovelChapter dataset.
 We recommend shared task participants use this version.